jacobwindsor/django-reviewable/README.rst

 Post Delete Signals
 -------------------

-Deletion of a reviewable_object won't automatically cause a cascade delete all of the objects reviews.
+Deletion of a reviewable object won't automatically cause a cascade delete of all of the objects reviews.
 Hence, it is a good idea to use the post delete signal somewhere in your app as below:

 .. code-block:: python